 Audit Your Photos for Turn-Offs

 Being detail-oriented is key.
-Messy composition, unprepared product, lighting, color and Photoshop fails are just a few mistakes that can make customers run the other way.
+Messy composition, unprepared products, lighting, color and Photoshop fails are just a few mistakes that can make customers run the other way.

 6. Craft an Irresistible Call to Action